playgen/SUGAR-SocialGamification/articles/Achievements.md

 # Achievements
+An achievement is an attainable meta-goal.
+Achievements can be used to facilitate levels of recognition.
-SUGAR allows developers to add achievements for either groups or users to a game, with these achievements able to contain multiple different criteria in order to complete them.
-Developers can also fetch a list of achievements for each game and delete the achievements from the system.
-As part of the achievement section of the system, progress can be calculated and completion saved by checking against data held within [SaveData](/articles/SaveData).
+SUGAR allows developers to add achievements for groups or users to a game.
+These achievements are defined with a criteria which must be met in order to complete them.
+This is done by checking against entires in the [GameData](/articles/GameData) table.
+Developers have the ability to fetch a list of achievements for each game and delete the achievements from the system.
+Progress can also be calculated and completion saved by checking against data held within

 ## Features
 * Get all achievements
 * Get all achievements for a specific game
-* Creation
-* Deletion
 * Get all achievement progression of a particular actor within a game
 * Get a particular actor's progress of a specific achievement
+* Create a new achievement
+* Delete an achievement

 ## API